Diffusion Models for Hyperspectral Image Analysis: A Comprehensive Review: Applications in Hyperspectral Image Processing and Analysis

 \subsubsection{Data Recovery}

-Hyperspectral Image (HSI) recovery aims to reconstruct clean images from degraded observations \cite{ref121}, playing a pivotal role in subsequent HSI applications.
-This recovery process faces significant hurdles in effectively leveraging the intrinsic spatial nonlocal self-similarity and spectral low-rank properties of HSIs, further complicated by existing data scarcity.
-Traditional model-based approaches struggle to accurately model complex image features with manual prior assumptions, while deep learning methods often suffer from poor generalization, model complexity, suboptimal results, and parameter redundancy.
+The goal of hyperspectral image (HSI) recovery is to make clean images from degraded observations \cite{ref121}.
+This is very important for later HSI uses.
+This recovery process has a lot of problems because it needs to make good use of the intrinsic spatial nonlocal self-similarity and spectral low-rank properties of HSIs, and there isn't enough data to do so.
+Conventional model-based techniques find it challenging to accurately represent intricate image characteristics with manual prior assumptions, whereas deep learning methodologies frequently encounter issues such as inadequate generalization, excessive model complexity, suboptimal outcomes, and parameter redundancy.
 However, diffusion models have recently garnered considerable attention for their impressive image recovery performance \cite{ref154,ref155,ref156,ref157,ref158,ref159,ref164}, particularly for their robustness to noise \cite{ref83,ref86,ref89,ref116,ref101,ref127}.
 It's worth noting, though, that diffusion methods are typically trained on large datasets and perform exceptionally well within those distributions, but they can be quite susceptible to distributional bias.